influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 ### Write using Telegraf

-If you have existing v1 workloads that use Telegraf, you can use the [InfluxDB v1.x `outputs.influxdb` plugin](https://github.com/influxdata/telegraf/blob/master/plugins/outputs/influxdb/README.md) to write data.
+If you have existing v1 workloads that use Telegraf, you can use the [InfluxDB v1.x `influxdb` Telegraf output plugin](https://github.com/influxdata/telegraf/blob/master/plugins/outputs/influxdb/README.md) to write data.

-To configure the v1.x output plugin for writing to InfluxDB Cloud Dedicated, make the following changes to your `outputs.influxdb` configuration:
+{{% warn %}}
+Use [Telegraf and the v2 API](/influxdb/cloud-dedicated/primers/api/v2/) for new workloads that don't use already use the v1 API.
+{{% /warn %}}

+The following table shows `outputs.influxdb` parameters and values to set for writing to InfluxDB Cloud Dedicated:

 Parameter                | Ignored                  | Value
 -------------------------|--------------------------|--------------------------------------------------------------------------------------------------------------------------------